MiodragSm/ParkingBolid/ParkingBolid_plan.md

 - **Editable dropdown menu** to manually select or override the city.
 - **Persistent city selection** during app session.
 - **Local JSON database** of cities with coordinates and parking zones.
-- **OCR scanning of parking zone signs** to quickly identify the correct zone code.
+- OCR-based scanning of parking zone signs to quickly identify the correct zone code.

 ### 2. Parking Zones
 - Display **zones for the selected city** with: